 Note the following when calling an agent function directly:

 Void, so it cannot be called as a query function.
-To invoke it from Workshop, the Ontology SDK, or Ontology actions, call it as a function effect or wrap it in a TypeScript Ontology edit function that invokes the agent.Agents accept arguments defined in the AgentArguments schema in agent/index.ts.
+To invoke it from Workshop, the Ontology SDK, or Ontology actions, call it as a function effect or wrap it in a TypeScript Ontology edit function that invokes the agent.Pro-code agents accept arguments defined in the AgentArguments schema in agent/index.ts.

-When you trigger an agent, provide a JSON object with keys that match your AgentArguments schema.
+When you trigger a pro-code agent, provide a JSON object with keys that match your AgentArguments schema.
 For Ontology objects, pass primary key values rather than whole objects, and re-fetch the objects inside your agent through the Ontology SDK or Ontology MCP.

-To run an agent locally during development, provide arguments through the template's start command using --json-args for inline JSON or --json-args-file for a JSON file:
+To run a pro-code agent locally during development, provide arguments through the template's start command using --json-args for inline JSON or --json-args-file for a JSON file: